jassi9667/MyFirstRepo/README.md

 # MyFirstRepo
 Here I am learning how to use git.

+# Try This
-Try new git commands on this repository and learn new things.
+An amazing new git commands on this repository and learn new things.